Kinnikinnik Kinnikinick

 Arctostaphylos uva

-Kinnikinnik spreads as an evergreen ground cover that rarely exceeds one foot in height, its prostrate stems rooting where they touch soil to form dense, creeping mats.
-You recognize it by its small, lustrous dark green obovate leaves clustered along finely textured reddish stems that exfoliate to reveal glossy bare wood on older growth.
-In spring, delicate white flowers blushed with pink emerge in nodding clusters; by late summer, the plant produces bright red fleshy berries attractive to bears and birds alike, justifying both the botanical name (uva-ursi: bear's grape) and its place in native gardens across the circumboreal northern hemisphere.
-The plant's trailing stems with periodic rooting nodes allow it to spread 3 to 6 feet wide while hugging the ground.
-Bark exfoliation on older stems creates subtle textural interest even when not in bloom, rewarding close observation.
+Kinnikinnick spreads as an evergreen ground cover that rarely exceeds one foot in height, its prostrate stems rooting where they touch soil to form dense, creeping mats.
+The small, lustrous dark green obovate leaves cluster along finely textured reddish stems that exfoliate to reveal glossy bare wood on older growth.
+In spring, delicate white flowers blushed with pink emerge in nodding clusters; by late summer, bright red fleshy berries persist and attract birds.
+Native across the circumboreal Northern Hemisphere, it spreads 3 to 6 feet wide while hugging the ground.

-Kinnikinnik succeeds in full sun to part shade with well-drained, sandy or infertile soils; it dislikes compacted earth and heavy clay unless significantly amended.
-This plant proves difficult to transplant, so establish it correctly on the first attempt in poor, acidic soils that would challenge other broadleaves.
-In year one, water moderately (1 to 2 gallons 1 to 2 times per week during summer); once established, reduce frequency to every 7 to 10 days during hot weather and stretch intervals further for drought-stressed plants.
-PNW records note susceptibility to black root rot, leaf gall, leaf spot, phytophthora dieback, and rust; avoid waterlogged sites to minimize root diseases.
-Aphids and root weevils may visit; the manzanita leafgall aphid sometimes creates conspicuous leaf distortions.
-Several cultivars ('Massachusetts', 'Point Reyes', 'San Bruno Mountain', 'Emerald Carpet', 'Vancouver Jade') offer hardiness and vigor variations; 'Emerald Carpet' tolerates more shade than the species while 'Vancouver Jade' turns red-bronze in winter for seasonal interest.
+Kinnikinnick succeeds in full sun to part shade with well-drained, sandy or infertile soils; it dislikes compacted earth and heavy clay unless significantly amended.
+Difficult to transplant, so establish it correctly on the first attempt.
+Water moderately in the first year; once established, reduce frequency.
+Susceptible to black root rot, leaf gall, leaf spot, Phytophthora dieback, and rust; avoid waterlogged sites to minimize root diseases.
+Several cultivars ('Massachusetts', 'Point Reyes', 'Emerald Carpet', 'Vancouver Jade') offer hardiness and vigor variations; 'Emerald Carpet' tolerates more shade while 'Vancouver Jade' turns red-bronze in winter.